sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ::::

 ::: tip
-This are all recommended endpoints to call from your backend, if you need to.
+ These are all recommended endpoints to call from your backend, if you need to.
 :::

 ## Disable Mfa from server